In this article:

-Whatever number you place at the end of that URL will become the table number that is registered when the user scans its QR code from their mobile phone.
+Whatever number you place at the end of that URL will become the pre-selected table number that is registered when the user scans the QR code from their mobile phone.

 You will end up with a list that looks something like:

-(Instead of xxxxxx, you will have your own unique company ID)
+(Instead of xxxxxx, you will have your own unique code)

 You can use any numbers or letters for your table, such as "1A", or even "bar".

-Now, when your guest checks in using the QR code, it will record what table they were at!
-They will then be able to browse your menu, if you have one set up.
+4. Now, when your guest checks in using the QR code, it will record what table they were at.

-The contact details added to the Customers > Guest Check-In page.
+All guest contact details are added to the Customers > Guest Check-In page

-Only guests which have opted in to receive information and marketing promotions will appear on your Customer Database.
+Only guests which have opted in to receive information and marketing promotions will appear in Customers > Customer Database